Fighting for the future in the Sonoran Desert

 To the untrained eye, seeing life in the desert is a challenge.
 Even with help from our guides, many of the creatures in this environment are difficult to see, hiding in caves, blending in with the sand, or growing in folds of prehistoric rocks.

-Listed as endangered in the United States since 1967, and in Mexico since 1984.
-During thousands of years, well before Mexico or the United States came into being, Sonoran pronghorns freely roamed the Sonoran Desert.
+Sonoran Pronghorns were listed as endangered in the United States in 1967, and in Mexico in 1984, but during thousands of years, well before Mexico or the United States came into being, they freely roamed the Sonoran Desert.
 It’s no exaggeration to say they’ve had a tough ride, and that their very survival is intertwined with the cruelest aspects of modernity.

 The Sonoran pronghorn was extirpated from California by hunting, cattle ranching and habitat loss.
 Nearly half of their territory in the US is today occupied by the Barry M. Goldwater Complex, where combat pilots “hone their skills” including by dropping live ordnance (the Air Force says it checks for pronghorns before bombing).